omairaslam/Perplexity-Powerups/README.md

 *   **One-Click Workflow**: Copies the response as clean, citation-free rich text (HTML), opens a new Google Doc in a new tab, and prompts you to paste
 *   **Citation-Free**: Automatically removes citations for a clean paste into your document
 *   **Visual Feedback**: Button shows a confirmation message after copying

+### 4. **Open in draw.io Button**
+*   **draw.io Icon Button**: Adds a distinctive draw.io icon button next to the Mermaid icon button in code blocks that contain Mermaid, PlantUML, or Graphviz code.
+*   **One-Click Workflow**: Opens the diagram in a new draw.io tab, ready for you to edit.
+*   **Advanced URL Encoding**: Uses a sophisticated compression and encoding scheme to ensure that even large diagrams are correctly imported into draw.io.

 ## Technical Implementation